-But I have a couple work trips lined up this month and I just came back from the first one.
-In my travels I spent quite a bit of time on airplanes and perhaps more time in Ubers.
+But I had a couple of work trips lined up this month during which I spent quite a bit of time on airplanes and perhaps more time in Ubers.

 I expected my Uber drivers to successfully get me from point A to point B. What was less unexpected from my time in Ubers was the career lessons I took away from the seven men who drove me places.
 They were each incredibly different, and they each left an impact on me.